Aziz018/Born2beRoot/README.md

 - **apt:** Recommended for common tasks due to simplicity.
 - **aptitude:** Considered more advanced, suitable for users preferring an interactive interface or requiring advanced features.

-### Additional Features:

-- **apt:** Focuses primarily on package management tasks within the APT ecosystem.
-- **aptitude:** Provides additional features for package search, interactive exploration of dependencies, and an extended package management interface.

 ---